mdorn/auto-vulns-demo-frontend/README.md

 {"userName":"other.hyundai.owner@gmail.com","vin":"4Y1SL65848Z411439"}
 ```

 An attacker has registered `hyundai.owner%0d@gmail.com` and can use this to gain control over the victim's account.
-Use this account with the same password as the victim user to see it in action or simply issue a call to the API with the payload below
+Use this account with the same password as the victim user to see it in action.

 The attacker's payload succeeds: